AngererSebastian/InternetSecurity/README.md

 We could have some problems when we work on the web application since we have never done something like this, but i think we can solve them with the help of our teachers and the internet.

 # Conclusion
 Our goal is to make a understandable and informative website and include a text transfer application.
 We have no risks that could danger this project.
 I think we could manage this tasks and there might be some now concepts we haven't encountered before.
+There will also be more stuff to learn on the way.